Jontruiz1/Jontruiz1/README.md

 <h1 align="center">Hi, I'm Jonathan Ruiz</h1>
 <h3 align="center">I'm exploring the world of Computer Science in any way I possibly can!</h3>

-- I’m currently working on [my website portfolio](https://jontruiz1.github.io/) and a Discord Bot written in python

 - All of my public projects are available [here](https://github.com/stars/Jontruiz1/lists/public)

 - How to reach me: **jontheruiz4@gmail.com**